'Everyone loves mummies' is a sentence I heard many times in my years working on the ethics of human remains in museums. But is that so?

 To feel outraged that looted or displaced objects are taken away from you when they are removed from display, but not especially bothered that they have been taken away from their own communities: that’s entitlement.

-Perhaps - in fact, with certainty - it is time to take the Egyptian mummified body to the centre of our conversations and actions.
+It is time to take the Egyptian mummified body to the centre of our conversations and actions.

 The Egyptian mummy, the most visited body in museums, is perhaps the most problematic human remains in museum practice.